Jc-martinez95/Jc-martinez95/README.md

 - 👋 Hi, I’m @Jc-martinez95
-- 👀 I’m interested in becoming a Data analyst
+- 👀 I’m an Entry-level Data analyst
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on how to learn the skills for becoming a data analyst
+- 💞️ I’m looking to the oportunity to help companies achieve their goals
-- 📫 How to reach me: matadordegoku@gmail.com
+- 📫 How to reach me: martinez_jc95@hotmail.com

 <!---
 Jc-martinez95/Jc-martinez95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.